 COLLECTION.
 If we incur expenses (including without limitation court costs and reasonable lawyers' fees) in attempting to collect any amount owed by you under this Agreement, you agree to pay us these expenses to the extent permitted by law.

 WHAT LAW APPLIES.
 This Agreement is governed by the laws of Massachusetts.
-If the terms of this Agreement conflict with any existing or future law, they shall be deemed modified to the extent necessary to comply with such law.
-The validity of the remaining terms shall not be affected.
+If the terms of this Agreement conflict with any existing or future law, they will be deemed modified to the extent necessary to comply with such law.
+The validity of the remaining terms will not be affected.

 YOUR BILLING RIGHTS

 KEEP THIS NOTICE FOR FUTURE USE.
 This notice tells you about your rights and our responsibilities under the Fair Credit Billing Act.